lambda-feedback/freeBodyDiagrams/README.md

  - There is a website, **roboflow**, which claims to provide tools to help label the data and build/train the model, even going so far as labelling it automatically.
 You may need to **look into the licence**, as it is not for commercial use.
  - potentially useful: [opencv.org](https://opencv.org/)

-## Guide to using it
+## Guide to using testing server
 - Install prerequesites by just doing `pip install -r requirements.txt`
-- Run `python lil_server_for_testing_purposes` to set up the server
+- Run `python testing_server` to set up the server
-- Open up the file `testing_canvas.html` in your browser
+- Open up the file `arrow_canvas.html` in your browser
 - Draw/move arrows using left mouse button and delete using right mouse button
 - You should now get live feedback every second
 - The target answer is stored in questions.py

 ## Guide to adding new feature (distributed loads):
 - Let us suppose, for simplicity, our distributed load is constant
-- Add a new type of arrow to `testing_canvas.html`, along with code to render and draw it
+- Add a new type of arrow to `arrow_canvas.html`, along with code to render and draw it
 - Add a `CoordDistributedLoad` class to `representation.py` to store information about what the user drew (using coordinates), such as
    - Start point
    - End point
    - Load label
    - Load direction
-- Add an `AnswerDistributedLoad` class to `judge.py` to store the model answer
+- Add an `AnswerDistributedLoad` class to `evaluation.py` to store the model answer
 - Store some `CoordDistributedLoad`s in `CoordRepr` and  `AnswerDistributedLoad`s in `AnswerDiagram`
-- Add a `distributed_load_metric` to `judge.py`, perhaps with some customisable parameters
+- Add a `distributed_load_metric` to `evaluation.py`, perhaps with some customisable parameters
 - Modify `AnswerDiagram.check_diagram()`so that it compares the distributed loads the user drew with the model answer
    - You can use `hungarian(target, ans)` where target is a list of `AnswerDistributedLoad` and ans is a list of `CoordDistributedLoad`
    - Note that everything in target must have a `dist(x)` function (that uses the metric to find the 'distance' from x)